PostHog/posthog.com/contents/docs/self-host/configure/email.md

 1. To create the required credentials, go to Settings > [API keys](https://app.sendgrid.com/settings/api_keys) and click on "Create API key".

 1. Set a name for your API key, we recommend using "PostHog", and select the "Restricted Key" option.
 You will need to enable the "Mail Send" permission as detailed below.
-Copy the key directly to your environment configuration.
+Copy the key directly to your instance configuration.

 ![API Sendgrid](../../../images/configuring-posthog/sendgrid-3.png)

-1. With the key you created above, you can now set your environment configuration in PostHog:
+1. With the key you created above, you can now set your instance configuration in PostHog:
     ```yaml
     EMAIL_HOST: smtp.sendgrid.net
     EMAIL_PORT: 587